 Deep Learning Key Terms, Explained

-Gain a beginner's perspective on artificial neural networks and deep learning with this set of 14 straight-to-the-point related key concept definitions, including Biological Neuron, Multilayer Perceptron (MLP), Feedforward Neural Network, and Recurrent Neural Network.
+Gain a beginner's perspective on artificial neural networks and deep learning with this set of 14 straight-to-the-point related key concept definitions.

-Deep learning has racked up an impressive collection of accomplishments of late.
+Deep learning has racked up an impressive collection of accomplishments in the past several years.
 In light of this, it's important to keep a few things in mind, at least in my opinion:

 - Deep learning is not a panacea - it is not an easy one-size-fits-all solution to every problem out there